 There is no general cap on non-economic damages in California.
 However, there is an exception for medical malpractice.
 In a medical malpractice lawsuit, your non-economic damages are capped.
 In other personal injury claims, there is no statutory cap.

-Call Our San Francisco Personal Injury Lawyers for Immediate Legal Help
+Call Our Oakland Personal Injury Lawyers for Immediate Legal Help